+We also examined the causal effects of phenology and other reproductive traits on fitness using path analyses (Grace, 2006) in the subset of populations where the predator was present (data from population D in 2010 was excluded also).
+We included both direct and indirect effects of traits on fitness, the latter mediated by the probability of predator attack or interaction intensity.
+To test for spatial variation in selective scenarios among populations, we used multigroup analysis (Grace, 2006).
+Afterwards, we fitted the path models in each population separately because they differed statistically.
+Details and results of this additional analysis are given in Appendix S2.

+All the previous analyses were performed separately for 2010 and 2011.

-Finally, to see if the second host of M. alcon can condition phenotypic selection by increasing: a) the probability of presence of the predator or b) the intensity of the interaction, we performed a) a logistic regression of butterfly presence on log-transformed ant abundance, using the 20 study populations, and b) per-year linear regressions of the mean number of eggs per plant and the proportion of plants with M. alcon eggs on log-transformed ant-abundance, using the 11 populations where the butterfly was present.
+Finally, we examined if abundance of the second host of M. alcon influeces phenotypic selection by increasing the probability of predator presence or the intensity of the interaction.
+For this, we performed a) a logistic regression of butterfly presence on log-transformed ant abundance, using the 20 study populations, and b) per-year linear regressions of the mean number of eggs per plant and the proportion of plants with M. alcon eggs on log-transformed ant-abundance, using the 11 populations where the butterfly was present.

 Analyses were conducted in R 3.1.2 (R Core Team, 2014), with the exception of the path analyses shown on Appendix S2, which were conducted in Amos 16.0 (Arbukle, 2007).